 - etc.

-These actions can apply to any item in your experience - such as assets and collections - as well as to any external service or device accessible via an interface asset.
+These actions can apply to any item in the active scene of your experience - such as assets and collections - as well as to any external service or device accessible via an interface asset.

 WHEN [ target of the trigger ] is [ associated trigger ] --> THEN [ target of the action ] -->[ associated action ]